What Is an Alaska Power of Attorney?

 Tax (Form POA 774)

-Allows you to appoint an attorney-in-fact to manage the state taxes on your behalf.
+Allows you to appoint an attorney-in-fact to manage the state or federal taxes on your behalf.

 Signing Requirements: Principal and agent.